Wenger's failed transfer gamble: Why Bischoff has no Arsenal regrets | Goal.com

 It’s been 11 years since Bischoff left the Emirates Stadium after just one season in England.

-He went on to have stints with Academica and Aves in Portugal before signing for Preuben Munster in the third tier of German football in 2012.
+He went on to have stints with Academica and Aves in Portugal before signing for Preussen Munster in the third tier of German football in 2012.

 The midfielder spent the next five years with Munster, a stay he ended when he moved to current club Bahlinger in 2017.